Duality of Anderson T-motives

-{\bf Remark 2.8.} Forgetting $D$ in the triple $(D, L',V')$ we get a notion of a dual pair.
-It is easy to see that the functor $(L, V) \mapsto (L', V')$ is well-defined on a subcategory (not all lattices have duals, see below) of the category of the pairs $(L, V)$, it is contravariant and involutive, and $L'$ is of dimension $r-n$ and rank $r$.
-We need to define not only the dual pair $(L', V')$ but also a structure of duality because of Theorem 5 where a canonical $D$ naturally appears.
+{\bf Remark 2.8.} It is easy to see that the functor $(\vf, L, V) \mapsto (\vf', L', V')$ is well-defined on a subcategory (not all lattices have duals, see below) of the category of the triples $(\vf, L, V)$, it is contravariant and involutive.